unfoldingWord-dev/ts-android/README.md

 Once you are ready to share you code (meaning it works and is written beautifully) send us a pull request.
 You can do so from your repository page in GitHub.

+###Testing
+translationStudio relies on several native libraries.
+Therefore when debugging on a device or emulator you must be sure to choose the correct build varient when running or debugging the app.
+In Android Studio you can change the build varients by clicking on the `Build Variants` tab in the lower left corner of the IDE window.
+This will display an embeded window in which you can choose the correct build variant for the `app` module.

 ###Additional Info
 Please check out the wiki for additional documentation to help you get started in the development.